Differentiable Filtering for Learning Hidden Markov Models: Preliminaries and Related Work

 \paragraph{Spectral Algorithm} A spectral based algorithm \citep{hsu2012spectral} is employed to identify an observable representation via SVD of empirical probability matrices.
 This approach circumvents local optima and is computationally efficient, as it does not require iterative training.
 However, its theoretical guarantees rely on a rank condition of the underlying HMM parameters, and the outputs are not necessarily valid probability distributions.
 A simplified version is provided in Appendix~\ref{appx:spectral_algorithm}.

-\paragraph{General Sequence Models (Transformers/RNNs)} Models like RNN \citep{rumelhart1985learning}, LSTMs \citep{hochreiter1997long} and Transformers \citep{vaswani2017attention} can be trained on the same next-observation prediction task.
-They are highly expressive, but their internal parameters do not correspond to the model parameters ($\transitionMatrix, \emissionMatrix$) of the data-generating HMM, making them uninterpretable ``black-box'' solutions.
-More related work on learning state-space models is reviewed in Appendix~\ref{appx:related_work}.
+\paragraph{General Sequence Models (Transformers/RNNs)} Models such as RNNs \citep{rumelhart1985learning}, LSTMs \citep{hochreiter1997long}, and transformers \citep{vaswani2017attention} can be trained on the same next-observation prediction and are highly expressive; however, their parameters do not correspond to the underlying HMM parameters, rendering them uninterpretable black-box models.
+Related work on learning state-space models with differentiable filtering is reviewed in Appendix~\ref{appx:related_work}.

-A key motivation is to adapt the Transformer-based loss function, input-output architecture, and training algorithms, now for learning parameters of an HMM.
-To help relate the two, the state dimension $\stateDimension$ is set equal to the embedding dimension of a Transformer.
+A key motivation is to adapt the transformer-based loss function, input-output architecture, and training algorithms, now for learning parameters of an HMM.
+To help relate the two, the state dimension $\stateDimension$ is set equal to the embedding dimension of a transformer.
 This is primarily because the number of parameters, e.g., in the attention projection matrices and dense feed-forward networks, scales quadratically with the embedding dimension \citep{geva2021transformer}, analogous to the scaling of parameters in an HMM with respect to the state dimension.

-This design allows for a direct comparison between Transformers and Belief Net performance.
-Such a comparison is useful for two reasons: One, it is helpful to understand how well a Transformer performs when the data is generated from an HMM.
-Two, for the real-world language data, the comparison is helpful to understand the performance gain that a Transformer achieves compared to an interpretable HMM-based algorithm.
+This design allows for a direct comparison between transformers and Belief Net performance.
+Such a comparison is useful for two reasons: \begin{itemize} \item On synthetic data generated by an HMM, it reveals how well a transformer can learn the underlying structure when the data is truly generated by an HMM. \item On real-world language data, it quantifies the performance gain that a transformer achieves compared to an interpretable HMM-based algorithm, thereby providing insights into the non-Markovian nature of the embedded latent process in language models. \end{itemize}